simulot/immich-go/readme.md

 Use this command for uploading photos and videos from a local directory, a zipped folder or all zip files that the Google Photos takeout procedure has generated.

+> ℹ️ If you are uploading from Google Photos don't forget the `-google-photos` option (see below documentation for more details)

 ### Switches and options:

 | **Parameter**                        | **Description**                                                                                 | **Default value**                                                                         |